egor-tensin/simple-interpreter/README.md

 Each of the children in the example above might in turn be represented by a complex subtree.
-For example the right-side operand of the addition might be a result of multiplicating two numbers.
+For example, the right-side operand of an addition might be a multiplication of two numbers.

         +
        / \